-Critically acclaimed director Christopher Nolan (Inception, Memento, The Dark Knight) tries his hand at the sci-fi genre for the first time with ‘Interstellar’.
+Critically-acclaimed director Christopher Nolan (Inception, Memento, The Dark Knight) tries his hand at the sci-fi genre for the first time with ‘Interstellar’.
 As the beautiful cinematography by Hoyte Van Hoytema and an incredible score by Hans Zimmer all lend themselves to this story of mankind venturing to another galaxy in search of a new world for our species, and although not perfect, the film is pretty entertaining overall.

-When Earth’s future is being riddled with disasters, famines, and droughts.
+Plot Summary: When Earth’s future is being riddled with disasters, famines, and droughts.
 There is only one way to ensure mankind’s survival, interstellar travel.
 As a newly discovered wormhole in the far reaches of our solar system allows a small crew to venture where no one has gone before.

-Nearly every visual throughout the film is stunning, as along with the gorgeous cinematography, lighting and CGI effects.
+Nearly every visual throughout the film is stunning, as along with the gorgeous cinematography, lighting and CG effects.
 The film really nails the shots within space perfectly, making many scenes look as if a majority of their shots had been taken straight from a NASA satellite, even integrating a great blend of colour and darkness.
 Many of the planets the crew visit throughout the narrative however, although very cinematic, never really looked ‘other-worldly’.
 Usually looking more like an attractive screen-saver, and although colours are used, it’s definitely a very contained colour palette when it comes to the planets.
 Many of the interior spaceship sets are also very striking in their appearance, hitting a great mix of modern-day and futuristic/high-tech technology.

 Matthew McConaughey portrays: ‘Cooper’ the main protagonist of the film, and as per usual, he does a great job within the film as a father who wants nothing but a great future for his children, and although none of the characters get much development throughout the story, Anne Hathaway, Jessica Chastain, Michael Caine (and even Matt Damon with his short appearance) all raise the bar high for the level of acting on display.